 It is often seen that a student is pursuing a particular course just because their friends are pursuing it.
 Sometimes they also enroll in courses due to any family pressure or simply because it’s in a trend.
 Ideally, the choice should be based on individual’s professional goals.
 Simply knowing where you want to head in the future makes you enjoy life much more.

-If you are looking forward to building a career in finance, then you have many options available today.
-You can choose from Chartered Accountancy, Company Secretary, MBA, CFA, etc. There are always many doubts in the mind of the students regarding these, and they are often confused about which one to opt for.
+Among the various career options in the finance industry, you can choose from Chartered Accountancy, Company Secretary, MBA, CFA, etc. There are always many doubts in the mind of the students regarding these, and they are often confused about which one to opt for.
 So, let’s understand in brief what each course has to offer:

 Master’s Degree in Business Administration (MBA) is a 2-year full-time program.
 There are a few accelerated 1-year programs, and some part-time programs too.
 However, the full-time programs are deemed to be of better value by the industry.